 You’ve probably seen plant labels, seed packets, online information, and comments in gardening books about hardiness zones, but what are these zones, and how can they help you in the garden?

-Being unable to head to warmer weather each winter, under an umbrella in the peak of summer, or in search of more food or better conditions, plants are stuck where they are.
-All plants have basic needs that must be met wherever they end up growing:
+Being unable to head to warmer weather each winter, hide under an umbrella in the peak of summer, or go in search of more food or better conditions, plants are stuck where they are.
+Wherever they are, plants have basic needs that must be met:

 If they are planted in the right location, they can grow and thrive.
 Remove any of those favorable conditions and life can get downright difficult.
-The most important factor to a plant’s health is temperature.
+One of the most important factors to plant health is temperature.
 Choosing plants suited to your local climate can make all the difference in whether or not they thrive or die.
 The USDA Hardiness Zone map can help.

 History of the Hardiness Zone map